pallavbakshi/alhk/README.md

 app.py - main starting point.
 This is what heroku runs on starting up xgboost.py - it contains the main functions where I train, predict, learn the model synthetic folder - in case you don't want to send each training request bit by bit you can directly use the notebooks in this folder to read a csv file into a dataframe and then use the pre-written xgboost model to get a model.
 You have to edit some code in here to suit your particular needs.

+**NOTE**
+You need to add SQL Plugin to your heroku app if you want to use it on heroku.
+And in case you are planning to host the app on heroku you will also need to define a Procfile.
+The Procfile will look something like -
+web: gunicorn app:app